Bartender is making cocktail at bar counter, How to Become a Bartender

 Like bartending age requirements differ in each state, the need for a bartending license also varies depending on where you want to work.
 States like Arizona, New Jersey, and West Virginia don't require you to present a license to be employed as a bartender.
 Meanwhile, you need one when seeking employment in Oregon, Nevada, and Washington.

-Despite these mandates, businesses still have the last say regarding their hiring qualifications.
+Despite these mandates, businesses still have the last say regarding hiring qualifications.
 So even if the state doesn’t require it, your prospective employer can.

 Thankfully, getting a bartending license is quick.
 Serving Alcohol’s reputable state-certified bartending courses take less than 4 hours to complete.
 Check it out.